ankurk91/wp-google-map/readme.txt

 = Shortcode does not work in text widget =

-Add this line to your theme's functions.php add_filter( 'widget_text', 'do_shortcode' );
+Add this line to your theme's functions.php `add_filter( 'widget_text', 'do_shortcode' );`

 = Changes does not reflect after saving settings ? =

 Are you using some Cache/Performance plugin ?
 Flush your WP cache and refresh target page.

 = Where does it store settings and options ? =

 WP Database->wp-options->ank_google_map.
-In a Single Row, stored in array for faster access.
+Uses a Single Row, stored in array for faster access.

-= From where does it loads additional Marker (color) images ? =
+= From where does it loads additional Marker (colored) images ? =

 Every marker image is loaded from official Google Server.